avargasv/ContribsGH-P-C/PostP-C.md

   the list associated to a particular repo, an indexed range (starting at 1) of its elements (in this case all of them except the last one).
 The length of the list (also index of its last element) is given by the Redis function `llen`.
-The Java list returned by `lrange` is converted to a Scala `List[String]` using the `asScala` function, part of the Java-Scala list conversion functions provided by the standard Scala `collection` library.
+The Java list returned by `lrange` is converted to a Scala `List[String]` using the `asScala` function, part of the list conversion functions provided by the standard Scala `collection` library.

 - Finally, the third function, `repoUpdatedInCache`, is the predicate used to separate the list of repos of an organization into those present and those not present in the cache.
 It returns `true` if the list  representing